Thrombosis of the hepatic artery. Hepatic vein thrombosis

 • low blood pressure.

-Chronic pathology has not such obvious symptoms and on early stages can only be detected by examination.
-This is due to the fact that additional veins take on the entire load.
-For chronic thrombosis are characteristic the following signs: poor appetite, weakness, lethargy, regular Blunt pain in the abdomen, enlarged spleen and liver, body temperature in the range of 37–37.5 degrees.
+Chronic pathology has different obvious symptoms and on initial stages can only be detected through examination.
+This occurs due to the fact that additional veins take on the entire load.
+Chronic thrombosis is characterized by following signs: poor appetite, weakness, lethargy, regular dull ache in the abdomen, enlarged spleen and liver, body temperature within 37–37.5 degrees.

 Reasons for the development of thrombosis